Pennsylvania Coal Co. v. Mahon: Reasoning

 The Court argued as follows: (1) The damage done by the activity prohibited by the act is a private, not a public nuisance; there is no public safety justification for the statute, as notice before mining would suffice to protect public safety.
 On the other hand, the damage done by the statute is significant, insofar as it abolishes an estate in land and a binding contract.
 (2) The statute, in general, purports to extinguish the mining rights to valuable properties under surfaces owned by the public and the government.
 The statute makes prohibitively expensive the mining of coal in these areas, and thereby effectively destroys the right; after all, owning coal is not worth anything if the coal cannot be mined.
 The rights of the public to its streets and other property are rights paid for.
 If the representatives of the public have been so shortsighted as not to pay for the mining rights of the land as well, there is no authority to grant those rights without compensation.
 (If the land above required compensation, so therefore does the land below.)

-The Court also employed a general sense of morality when it stated, "We are in danger of forgetting that a strong public desire to improve the public condition is not enough to warrant achieving the desire by a shorter cut than the constitutional way of paying for the change."
+The Court also advanced its policy concern of governmental overreach when it stated, "We are in danger of forgetting that a strong public desire to improve the public condition is not enough to warrant achieving the desire by a shorter cut than the constitutional way of paying for the change."
 Id. at 416.